GitHub

 6. Save state

-Checkpoint + tile-based fetching for next-generation CT logs (v1.3.0)
+Checkpoint + tile-based fetching for next-generation CT logs.

-Let's Encrypt is shutting down RFC 6962 CT logs on February 28, 2026.
-New logs use a static, tile-based protocol where the tree is served as immutable tiles instead of dynamic get-entries API calls.
-Chrome accepts static-ct-api logs since April 2025.
+Let's Encrypt has retired its RFC 6962 logs in favor of static, tile-based logs, where the tree is served as immutable tiles instead of dynamic get-entries calls.
+Chrome has accepted static-ct-api logs since April 2025, and the format is now where most new logs are headed.

 1. Fetch checkpoint

-Polls /checkpoint to get current tree size.
-Checkpoints are signed text files with origin, tree size, and root hash.
+Polls /checkpoint for the current tree size.
+Checkpoints are signed text files carrying origin, tree size, and root hash.

 2. Calculate tile range

-Each tile contains 256 entries.
-Calculates which tiles need fetching based on current index vs tree size.
-Supports partial tiles for the last tile.
+Each tile holds 256 entries.
+The watcher computes which tiles to fetch from the current index versus tree size, with partial-tile width validation for the last tile.

 3. Fetch tile data